A7med7x7/ReproGen/README.md

 ### `include_huggingface`
 ###### *work only under advanced*

-- If enabled, configures the environment to include a hugging face token for seamless Hugging Face Hub access.
+If enabled, it configures the environment to include a hugging face token for seamless Hugging Face Hub access and caching of models/datasets .
-- When configuring servers you will be prompted to enter a [Hugging Face Token](https://huggingface.co/settings/tokens)
+- During server setup you will be prompted to enter a [Hugging Face Token](https://huggingface.co/settings/tokens)
 - All models/datasets downloaded from Hugging Face will be stored on the mounted point `/mnt/data/`
-- **Type** bool
+- **Type**: bool

+---

 #### Acknowledgements

 This project was supported by the 2025 [Summer of Reproducibility](https://ucsc-ospo.github.io/sor/).